 - Manually update your game: See these articles for additional help:

-Check account permissions and subscriptions
+Check permissions and subscriptions (Bedrock only)

 - Verify platform subscription: If you’re playing Minecraft multiplayer on a console, you must be subscribed to Xbox Game Pass Core, Nintendo Switch Online, or PlayStation Plus to play with friends.

-Check your network connection
+Check your network connections and server status

 *This does not apply to Minecraft Realms.
 Realms owners do not have to be online for guests to play.